awsdocs/amazon-redshift-developer-guide/doc_source/load-from-host-steps-create-manifest.md

 # Step 5: Create a Manifest File<a name="load-from-host-steps-create-manifest"></a>

 The COPY command can connect to multiple hosts using SSH, and can create multiple SSH connections to each host\.
 COPY executes a command through each host connection, and then loads the output from the commands in parallel into the table\.
 The manifest file is a text file in JSON format that Amazon Redshift uses to connect to the host\.
-The manifest file specifies the SSH host endpoints and the commands that will be executed on the hosts to return data to Amazon Redshift\.
+The manifest file specifies the SSH host endpoints and the commands that are executed on the hosts to return data to Amazon Redshift\.
 Optionally, you can include the host public key, the login user name, and a mandatory flag for each entry\.

+Create the manifest file on your local computer\.
+In a later step, you upload the file to Amazon S3\.

 The manifest file is in the following format: